Discover the signs your comfort zone is your unhealthy twilight zone and what you should do about it. Listen to Rod Serling’s warning.

 Our modern culture narrative is a product of groupthink manipulation.
 The advertising industry grew out of this misuse of emotional triggers.
 As a result, there’s no doubt we are all programmed to act like trout.
 No one escapes the critical mass of advertising.
 We go after anything that is bright and shiny or which looks tasty.

 All media communications contain the potential to become an unhealthy distraction.
 For instance, you can spend mindless hours engaging in TV, video games, and the internet.
 Unfortunately, even people can become distractions.
 It’s possible to waste hours just bouncing from one thing to another.
 It’s merely time-consuming but not satisfying.
 Nor does it bring lasting happiness.
 Afterward, there is always a feeling of guilt.
-You realize this comfort zone is just a waste of your precious time.
+You realize this is why your comfort zone is just a waste of your precious time.

 The Antidote for the Easily Distracted